-Located in Le Perche, a national park in the Basse-Normandie region, a couple of hours outside Paris, D'une Ile is a hotel comprised of nine cottages and a restaurant.
-Husband and wife team Michel Mulder and Sofie Sleumer (he's a professional chef and she's an interior designer) collaborated on the design of the rooms; the result is a perfect merging of their talents and manifestation of what they love to do best.
+Located in Le Perche, a national park in the Basse-Normandie region, a few hours outside Paris, D'une Ile is a hotel comprised of nine cottages and a restaurant.
+Husband and wife team Michel Mulder and Sofie Sleumer (he's a professional chef and she's an interior designer) collaborated on the design of the rooms; the result is a perfect merging of their talents and a manifestation of what they love to do best.
 For more information, go to D'une Ile.

 Above: Owners Michel Mulder and Sofie Sleumer.

 Above: The cottages are dressed in vintage furniture and accessories.
 The couple restored much of the furniture themselves, and some pieces are for sale to guests.